MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ## Step 7: Assign property labels

 You can assign a source property to each label by choosing from a menu of options.
-While this step isn't mandatory, having some property labels will improve the search relevance and ensure more accurate search results for end users.
+While this step isn't mandatory, having some property labels improves the search relevance and ensure more accurate search results for end users.

 ## Step 8: Manage schema